Sakkarai Pongal Recipe (Chakkara Pongal)

 Cashew nuts added to hot ghee.

 Step 18: Add 12-15 raisins and fry until they plump up (5-6 seconds).
-Do not add raisins along with cashew nuts; otherwise, they will burn before the cashew nuts turn brown.
+Do not add raisins with the cashew nuts; otherwise, the raisins will burn before the cashew nuts turn brown.

 Raisins added to the pan.